Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzResourceGroupDeployment.md

 ### -TemplateFile
 Specifies the full path of a JSON template file.
-This can be a custom template or a gallery template that is saved as a JSON file, such as one created by using the **Save-AzureRmResourceGroupGalleryTemplate** cmdlet.
+This can be a custom template or a gallery template that is saved as a JSON file, such as one created by using the **Save-AzResourceGroupGalleryTemplate** cmdlet.

 ```yaml
 Type: System.String